AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 - **Common Mistake:** using :rust:`^`

   - In Rust, :rust:`^` is the **Bitwise XOR operator**
-  - Code will compile, but your math will be wrong!
+  - Code will compile, but math will be wrong!

 .. code:: rust